Definition of a gtsummary Object

 The .$table_styling object is a list of data frames containing information about how .$table_body is printed, formatted, and styled.

-The list contains the following data frames header, footnote, footnote_abbrev, fmt_fun, text_format, fmt_missing, cols_merge and the following objects source_note, caption, horizontal_line_above.
+The list contains the following data frames header, footnote_header, footnote_body, footnote_spanning_header, abbreviation, source_note, fmt_fun, text_format, fmt_missing, cols_merge and the following objects caption and horizontal_line_above.

 header